Full-time undergraduate applicants in the UK use UCAS, but part-time applicants apply directly to each university or college.

 Visit the Access to HE website for further information.

 I thought I'd missed my chances, but was given a second chance through the trade union learning opportunities.
 Since then, I’ve embraced learning.
-I wanted to prove to myself I wasn’t stupid.
+I wanted to prove something to myself.
 I wanted a degree for my self-worth, self-confidence, and to prove I could succeed."

 Ged Bretherton, Open University